Scope of the prize

 Applications will be judged by an interdisciplinary committee that includes professional communications staff, academics, and representatives from the student body.

 Applications will be judged in four (4) different areas.
-Competition winners and runners-up typically engage and excel in at least two (2) of the following four (4) following areas of activity:
+Prize winners and runners-up typically engage and excel in at least two (2) of the following four (4) areas of activity:

-If you have previously won the prize, you are ineligible to reapply for the following five (5) years.
+If you have previously won the prize, you may not apply again in the same category.

 Applications should not be larger than 5 MB.